Mounting hole acc. to IEC 60947-5-1

-The area around a PCB component where no other components are allowed
+The area around a PCB component where no other components are permitted

-The CCC certificate (China Compulsory Certificate) is the compulsory Chinese certificate for various product groups, in particular for electrical engineered products.
-The products, which are required to be certified, may only be imported to China and sold there after a CCC certification of the product has been performed.
+The CCC certificate (China Compulsory Certificate) is the compulsory Chinese certificate for various product groups, in particular electrical engineering products.
+Products that require certification may only be imported to China and sold there after they have received CCC certification.

-Identification for devices that meet the European low-voltage directive.
-The CE mark indicates that the device identified meets all pertinent requirements and regulations.
-See also table in the glossary pg.
-6–12.
+Mark for devices that meet the European Low-Voltage Directive.
+The CE mark indicates that the device meets all pertinent requirements and regulations.
+See also table in the glossary, pages 6–12.

 Click quick fastener

-For attaching pushbuttons to the front side (LUMOTAST FK, LUMOTAST 25)
+For attaching pushbuttons on the front (LUMOTAST FK, LUMOTAST 25)

 Approval label for Canada and the U.S.A., tested by CSA acc. to CSA C 22.2 14-M91 and UL 508